-- A: You are voting on: - Election of seven nominees as directors to hold office until the next Annual Meeting of Shareholders or until their successors are duly elected. - Ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for fiscal 2015. - · Approval on an advisory basis of the compensation of our officers disclosed in this Proxy Statement, which we refer to as a "say-on-pay" vote. - Approval of an amendment to our Third Amended and Restated Articles of Incorporation to implement a majority voting standard in uncontested director elections.
+- A: You are voting on: - Election of seven nominees as directors to hold office until the next Annual Meeting of Shareholders or until their successors are duly elected. - Ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for fiscal 2017. - Approval on an advisory basis of the compensation of our officers disclosed in this Proxy Statement, which we refer to as a "say-on-pay" vote.